flyingmachine/brave-clojure-web/content/7-functional-programming.md

 referentially transparent.
 This is what lets you form habits.
 If reality weren't referentially transparent, you wouldn't be able to mindlessly plug your iPod into your bathroom speakers and play "The Final Countdown" by Europe every morning when you take a shower.
-Because each of these actions will have the same result pretty much every time you perform them, which lets you put them on autopilot.
+Each of these actions will have the same result pretty much every time you perform them, which lets you put them on autopilot.

 ### Pure Functions Have No Side Effects